Weighted Conditional Flow Matching: Weighted Conditional Flow Matching

 As an initial heuristic for choosing $\eps$ in high-dimensional settings (e.g., images or language embeddings) with Euclidean cost $c(x,y) = \| x - y\|$, we rely on the observation that normalized high-dimensional data typically concentrates near a thin spherical shell of radius $\sqrt{d}$, where $d$ is the data dimension (see concentration of measures in \cite{Vershynin_2018}).
 Consequently, the typical inter-sample distance (and hence the typical value of the $L^2$ cost function) is $\mathcal{O}(\sqrt{d})$.
 Selecting $\eps$ on this same scale ensures that the ratio inside the exponential of the weighting function in \eqref{eq:wcfm-loss} is $\mathcal{O}(1)$\footnote{The same logic applies for different cost functions, e.g., when the cost function is the squared Euclidean norm, then our epsilon should be $O(d)$.}.
 In this way, the kernel varies slowly with respect to typical data variations since most pairwise distances become comparable to $\eps$.
 This reasoning is similar to the heuristic commonly used in kernel methods (e.g., SVMs), where the Gaussian kernel width is set proportional to the median pairwise distance between points \citep{christianini2000introduction}.

 Following this rationale, in all our experiments we set $\eps = \kappa\sqrt{d}$, with the scalar $\kappa$ tuned efficiently (within seconds and a few lines of code) using the relative variance proxy described previously.
 Specifically, we search over a grid of $\kappa$ values spaced uniformly in log scale and select the smallest value for which the relative variance starts flattening, following an "elbow rule" heuristic akin to the selection of the number of principal components in PCA \citep{jolliffe2002principal}.
+Across high-dimensional experiments, we consistently find that the optimal values of the constant $\kappa$ satisfy $\kappa << 1$.
 Additionally, we experimented with various schedulers for $\eps$ (including cosine, exponential, and linear), none of which showed a significant improvement over a fixed constant $\eps$.
 The exact values of $\eps$ we used are reported along with the results in Section \ref{sec: exps}.